sanjayamirthraj/sanjayamirthraj/README.md

 </div>

 ---
+- Now @ www.fliptexts.com (Backed by A16Z Speedrun, The House Fund, PearVC, ZFellows, and Ride Ventures)
 - 🎓 UC Berkeley, Blockchain at Berkeley!
 - 📫 Reach me at sanjay.amirthraj@berkeley.edu
 - 🖥️ Commit every 30 seconds for peace of mind